pykong/Borg-DQN/README.md

 **A Stream-Fueled Hive Mind for Reinforcement Learning.**

-This project originated as the implementation of the portfolio assignment for the data engineering module DLMDSEDE02 at the International University of Applied Sciences.
+This project originated as implementing the portfolio assignment for the data engineering module DLMDSEDE02 at the International University of Applied Sciences.
 It demonstrates how to build a streaming data-intensive application with a machine-learning focus.

 Borg-DQN presents a distributed approach to reinforcement learning centered around a **shared replay memory**.
 Echoing the collective intelligence of the [Borg](https://memory-alpha.fandom.com/wiki/Borg_Collective)